Homemade Blueberry Waffles Without Eggs

 - Baking Powder: Make sure to use baking powder to ensure fluffy waffles!

 - Blueberries: I use fresh organic blueberries.
-If you don't have blueberries, you can also use strawberries, raspberries, blackberries, or mulberries in their place.
+If you don't have blueberries, you can also different berries such as strawberries, raspberries, blackberries, or mulberries in their place.

-In a large bowl, add the flour, cane sugar, sea salt, baking powder, and cinnamon and whisk together.
-Add the eggs and and milk mixture and whisk to combine completely.
-Fold in the blueberries.
+- In a large mixing bowl, add the dry ingredients: flour, cane sugar, baking powder, salt, and cinnamon and whisk together.

-Allow waffle iron to get warm, I cooked these on setting 4 on my waffle iron that I linked above.
-But, medium on any iron will do!
-Measure 1 cup of batter into the waffle iron (if you have a smaller iron, you'll have to do less).
-Cook until golden brown, about 2 to 4 minutes, depending on your waffle iron.
+- Allow waffle iron to get warm, I cook these on setting 4 on my waffle iron (which is medium).
+Measure 1/2 cup of batter into the waffle iron and cook until golden brown, about 2 to 4 minutes, depending on your waffle iron.

 Topping Ideas